Nutrients That Will Optimize Your Eye Health: THOMAS J. LEWIS, PH.D. - MIT, CEO

 Avoid aspartame (Equal, NutraSweet) - good advice (Few scientific studies to indicate that aspartame really is a cause of cataracts)

-Avoid statin (cholesterol) drugs - good advice (Statins inhibit the circulation of healthy fats) like vitamin A, EPA, DHA and other fats that fight infection and health the membranes of neurological tissues found in the eye and brain.
+If you're using Statin drugs - (Statins inhibit the circulation of healthy fats) depletes Vitamins like vitamin A, EPA, DHA and other fats that fight infection and health the membranes of neurological tissues found in the eye and brain.

 Lookingvibrant got you covered😊